blarney-lang/five/README.md

 Five is a standalone implementation of the classic five-stage processor pipeline that can be understood and verified independently of any particular instruction set.
-That said, we do provide a RISC-V microcontroller called [FiveAlive](https://github.com/blarney-lang/five-alive) that demonstrates use of the pipeline in an actual processor core.
+We provide a RISC-V microcontroller called [FiveAlive](https://github.com/blarney-lang/five-alive) that demonstrates use of the pipeline in an actual processor core.
 Five is written in Haskell using the